-As an illustration, let us say, we have a program of which 80% can be done in parallel and 20% must be done sequentially.
+As an illustration, let us say we have a program of which 80% can be done in parallel and 20% must be done sequentially.
 Then even for $p \to \infty$, we have S(p) = 1/F = 5, meaning that even with an infinite number of processors we are no more than 5 times faster than with a single processor.

 For multi-agent transportation simulations, the strategy computing modules are easy to parallelize since all agents are independent from each other.
 In the future, one may prefer to generate strategies at the household level, but that still leaves enough parallelism.
 More demanding with regards to parallel performance would be inter-household negotiations such as for social activities or for ride sharing.
-This is however virtually unexplored even in terms of modeling, let alone implementation.
+This is, however, virtually unexplored even in terms of modeling, let alone implementation.

-This leaves the mobility simulation.
-In the past, this was considered the largest obstacle to fast large-scale multi-agent transportation simulations.
-It is however now possible to run systems with several millions of agents about 800 times faster than real time, meaning that 24 hours of (car) traffic in such a system can be simulated in about 2 minutes of computing time (Fig. 6).
+This leaves the MobSim.
+In the past, this was considered the largest obstacle to fast large-scale multiagent transportation simulations.
+It is, however, now possible to run systems with several millions of agents about 800 times faster than real time, meaning that 24 hours of (car) traffic in such a system can be simulated in about 2 minutes of computing time (Fig. 6).
 The technology behind this is a 64 CPU Pentium cluster with Myrinet communication (Cetin and Nagel, 2003); the approximate cost of the whole machine (excluding file server) is about 200 kEuro - expensive, but still affordable when compared to the 100 MEuro that a typical supercomputer costs.
-Computing speeds by other parallel mobility simulations is given in Tab.
-1.
+Tab.
+1 compares the computing speeds of several exisiting approaches.
+One sees that a simulation using Ethernet for communication levels out at an RTR of 166.
+The reason for this is the bad latency of standard Ethernet: With a latency of about 0.5 msec, an average of six neighbors, and two messages exchanges per time step, latency alone uses 6 msec per time step.
+In consequence, the simulation can at most process 1 sec /6 msec ≈ 166 time steps per second.
+The superlinear speed-up is due to the fact that the scenario did not fit into the 1 GByte memory that was available per computational node.

 These results make clear that in terms of computing speed the traffic simulation, or what is called the "network loading" in dynamic assignment, is no longer an issue (although considerable work will still be necessary to fine-tune the achievements and make them robustly useful for non-experts in the area).
-This means that, at least in principle, it is now possible to couple agent-based travel behavior models on the strategy level with agent-based mobility simulations on the physical level.
-This should make it possible to have consistent completely agent-based large scale transportation simulation packages within the foreseeable future.
+This means that, at least in principle, it is now possible to couple agent-based travel behavior models on the

-Figure 6: Computational performance of a parallel queue mobility simulation for all of Switzerland.
+Figure 6: Computational performance of a parallel queue MobSim for all of Switzerland.
 LEFT: Real Time Ratio (RTR), i.e. how many times faster than reality the simulation runs.
-RIGHT: Speed-up, i.e. how many times faster than the single-CPU version the simulation runs. - One sees that a simulation using Ethernet for communication levels out at an RTR of 166.
-The reason for this is the bad latency of standard Ethernet: With a latency of about 0.5 msec, an average of six neighbors, and two messages exchanges per time step, latency along uses 6 msec per time step.
-In consequence, the simulation can at most process 1 sec /6 msec \approx 166 time steps per second. - The superlinear speed-up is due to the fact that the scenario did not fit into the 1 GByte memory that was available per computational node.
+RIGHT: Speed-up, i.e. how many times faster than the single-CPU version the simulation runs.

-Table 1: Computational performance results for parallel mobility simulations.
+Table 1: Computational performance results for parallel MobSim.

 Project Best Best CPUs Vehs Links Remarks

 RTR Speedup

-PARAMICS ^a 1.8 62 64 384 k 320^{b} SGI R10000 MIPS
+PARAMICS ^a 1.8 62 64 384 k 320 ^b SGI R10000 MIPS

 250Mhz

 TRANSIMS (standard) ^c 10 2.5 32 100 k 20k PCs

-TRANSIMS (tuned) ^d 65 16 32 100 k 20k PCs
+TRANSIMS $(tuned)^d$ 65 16 32 100 k 20k PCs

 AIMSUN ^e 4 3.5 8 10k 1.5k Sun and PCs, threads

 DYNEMO ^f 6 15 19 250 k 14 k PCs

-$METROPOLIS^g$ 34 1.3 2 1'000 k 30k PCs, (hyper)threads
+METROPOLIS ^g 34 1.3 2 1'000 k 30k PCs, (hyper)threads

 $QSIM^h$ 770 180 64 1'000 k 30k PCs, Myrinet

-^aLimited (2002)
+^aQuadstone Limited (2002)